Scaling High-Throughput Experimentation Unlocks Robust Reaction-Outcome Prediction

 TL;DR: Scaling high-throughput experimentation unlocks robust reaction-outcome prediction

 Abstract: Organic chemistry underpins small-molecule drug discovery, yet—unlike structural biology—it lacks large, unbiased datasets for training broadly generalizable models.
-We report the largest microliter-scale high-throughput experimentation (HTE) campaign to date: $200{,}000$ reactions spanning three workhorse classes (Amide Coupling, Suzuki Coupling, Buchwald–Hartwig Coupling) involving $30{,}000$ products—over $4\times$ larger than the largest publicly disclosed dataset to date.
+We report the largest microliter-scale high-throughput experimentation (HTE) campaign to date: $200{,}000$ reactions spanning three workhorse classes (Amide Coupling, Suzuki Coupling, Buchwald–Hartwig Coupling) involving $30{,}000$ unique products—over $4\times$ larger than the largest publicly disclosed HTE dataset to date.
 This scale and diversity enable reaction-outcome predictors that generalize to unseen substrates.
 We introduce UniReact, a molecule-attention Transformer built on pretrained molecular encoders.
-Across the three reaction classes, our models achieve PR-AUC $2$--$3\times$ over random and ROC-AUC in the $70$--$86\%$ range.
-We further establish scaling laws for reaction-outcome prediction spanning three orders of magnitude of HTE data, and for one class up to $100{,}000$ reactions—\emph{to our knowledge}, the broadest HTE scaling study to date.
-In a human study on Suzuki coupling prioritization, our models outperform PhD-level chemists (precision $87.1\%$ at $50\%$ recall vs.~$60.8\%$).
-Finally, we show the first, to our best knowledge, demonstration of zero-shot transfer to an external HTE dataset.
+Across the three reaction classes, our models achieve PR-AUC $2$--$3\times$ higher than a random baseline and ROC-AUC in the $70$--$86\%$ range.
+We further establish scaling laws for reaction-outcome prediction of HTE data.
+In a human study on Suzuki Coupling prioritization, our models outperform PhD-level chemists (precision $87.1\%$ at $50\%$ recall vs.~$60.8\%$).
+Finally, we show the first, to the best of our knowledge, demonstration of zero-shot transfer to an external HTE dataset.
 Taken together, these results support scaled HTE as a viable path to broadly applicable predictors of chemical reactivity that surpass human intuition and ultimately help discover novel chemistry.

 Submission Number: 253